-Though Malta appears as just a speck on the map between Tunis and Sicily, Maltese identity has always been unique, writes Suzanne Sharp in the NEW issue of Cabana.
+Though Malta appears as just a speck on the map between Tunis and Sicily, Maltese identity has always been unique, writes Suzanne Sharp in issue 20 of Cabana.
 The designer, who grew up on the island, revisited Malta for Cabana Issue 20, exploring its complicated history, spectacular architecture and vast, empty palaces.
 Now, Suzanne shares her insider travel tips, and why she believes Malta is unlike anywhere else in the world.

 BY SUZANNE SHARP | 11 OCTOBER 2023